How to Claim Part of the $23 Million Google Privacy Settlement - ExBulletin

 How and when should I submit my claim?

-If you believe you owe us money, you can claim it by visiting our payments website and completing the required online form, or by printing the form, filling it out, and mailing it to: can be done.
+If you believe you owe us money, you can file a claim by visiting the Settlement Website and completing the required online form, or by printing and completing the form and mailing it to: You can submit.

 Payment Manager Privacy Payments for Google Referrer Headers Kroll Payments Authority P.O.
 Box 225391 New York, NY, 10150-5391

-The Google logo was photographed at the Google India office building in Hyderabad on January 28, 2022. ((Photo by NOAH SEELAM/AFP via Getty Images))

-Claims must be submitted online or must be postmarked no later than July 31, 11:59 p.m.
-Pacific Standard Time.
+Claims must be submitted online or postmarked no later than July 31, 11:59 p.m.
+Pacific Time.
 A final approval hearing for the Google Settlement is scheduled for October 12, 2023.

 To receive these alerts and other tech tips, visit Cyberguy.com/newsletter and subscribe to our free Cyberguy Reports newsletter.